StevenTammen/StevenTammen.github.io/pages/cystic-acne.md

 What all of this has to do with acne is this -- I never try to downplay the severity of it or the negative effects it has on me.
 I don't try to be all macho and strong just for the sake of not burdening others.
 I also don't pretend everything is OK if it's not.
 Having cystic acne really stinks -- full stop.
 Trying to act all upbeat and say it's not so bad will do you more harm in the long run than good, because it's not true.

 Of course, you don't want to go around making a bigger deal of things than necessary.
-I personally despise people fishing for pity.
+I myself am not a fan of people fishing for pity.
 I don't want pity.
 I want to be treated like a normal human being, one who just happens to have a chronic illness outside of my control.

 ## Final thoughts